Skip to content

 Please wait dialog with Cancel button

-5. The server config script will start an xterm allowing you to login to the selected system.
-The tunnel is established between the workstation the remote system and the job is submitted.
+7. The server configuration script will start an xterm allowing you to login to the selected system.
+Enter the Password+OTP and login.
+Click the Enter button.
+Then you can see the that job has been submitted to the queue.
+Press u to see the status of the job.
+The tunnel is established between the workstation and the remote system once the job is allocated.
 This window needs to stay open while you use ParaView.
+See the image immediately below for a similar example.

 Terminal session with ParaView ascii art, last line is "Press: u to print job status or q to quit."